-All in all with the combination of functions available, designer can use this function to create a very personalized user experience for different devices and users type.
+All in all, with the combination of functions available, designers can use this function to create a very personalized user experience for different devices and users type.

-They are also very useful if you wish to present different navigation layout to client on different page.
+They are also handy if you wish to present a different navigation layout to the client on different pages.
 Here’s a breakdown of the key functions in Custom Layout:

 1. Custom Header and Footer